kynsofficial/siberiancms-integration/README.md

 ## 📋 Overview

-SwiftSpeed Siberian Integration creates a robust bridge between WordPress and [Siberian CMS](https://www.siberiancms.com/), delivering a frictionless experience for both administrators and users.
+SiberianCMS Integration plugin creates a robust bridge between WordPress and [Siberian CMS](https://www.siberiancms.com/), delivering a frictionless experience for both administrators and users.
 Unlike outdated solutions that charged premium fees (119€+), we offer core functionality **completely free** while maintaining the highest standards of security and performance.

 Our plugin strictly follows Siberian's official documentation and **never** compromises your Siberian installation's integrity or security modules.

-### Why Choose SwiftSpeed Siberian Integration?
+### Why Migrate to this?

 - **Security-First Approach**: Implements secure authentication practices without modifying Siberian core files
 - **Modern Architecture**: Built with the latest WordPress development standards